 Engine specs comparison

-• Both leaf blowers come with 2-cycle engines, which necessitate an oil/fuel mix for operation.
+• Both of these leaf blowers are equipped with 2-cycle engines, meaning they require an oil/fuel mix for operation.

 Other features comparison